Updated Card For NXT Deadline | 411MANIA

 Updated Card For NXT Deadline

-WWE has an updated lineup for NXT Deadline after this week’s WWE NXT.
-You can see the lineup below for the show, which takes place on December 9th from Bridgeport, Connecticut and airs live on Peacock and WWE Network:
+WWE has an updated card for NXT Deadline following this week’s episode of NXT.
+You can see the lineup below for the show, which airs on Peacock and WWE Network on December 9th from Bridgeport, Connecticut:

 More Trending Stories